Resume Tips for Recent Grads

 Coming out of school, you might find your email address cute or funny.
 But, is it professional?

-Opt for creating an email address that reflects a sense of professionalism.
+Instead, opt for an email address that reflects a sense of professionalism.
 If your email address is questionable, you should consider creating a new email account specifically for your job search.

 When selecting a new email address aim for something that presents a more professional image.